5 Things To Do With Your Kids In and Around Mammoth Cave, Kentucky

 Mammoth Cave Trails

-We found a couple of trails that seemed good for the kids and we headed out – we started on the Heritage Trail.
-The trails were beautiful.
-To be honest I wasn’t expecting it!
+We found a couple of trails that seemed good for the kids and headed out—we started on the Heritage Trail.
+The trails were beautiful—to be honest, I wasn’t expecting it!
 We made our way the extra distance and came to a spring with a small waterfall (River Styx Spring).
 It was worth the climb in and the climb back up the hill!

-This hike totaled under 1 mile which made it a great thing to do in Mammoth Cave with kids!
+This hike was under one mile, which makes it a great activity for kids in Mammoth Cave!
 You can check out all the Mammoth Cave hiking trails here.

 Highlights: